WRITING AWARDS AND HONORS

 Among my other honors: a National Media Award from the American College of Asthma, Allergy Immunology, a Leukemia Society of America Award, three Arthritis Foundation Journalism Awards, three William Harvey Awards, and a Media award from the American Diabetes Association, all for WCBS Radio's "Report on Medicine."
 I was proud to be among the Finalists in the 1994 National Magazine Awards for "Exceptional Families," a special series in Child magazine, and was the recipient of a Consumer Service Award from the National Council Against Health Fraud for "Dangerous Doctors, Phony Cures," in Redbook magazine.

 The New York City Department of Health and Mental Hygiene awarded me a Masters of Public Health Scholarship to complete my MPH.

 I was the recipient of a Rosalynn Carter Fellowship for Mental Health Journalism to complete a year-long research project into culture and mental health, and had a Science Writing Fellowship at the Marine Biological Laboratory at Woods Hole, Massachusetts to study neuroimmunological diseases on the post-doctoral level.

 I earned my Master's degree in Public Health (MPH) from Hunter College of the City University of New York, in Urban Public Health and Community Health Education, with a special citation for academic achievement (GPA of 9.6).
 I also earned a certification as a Certified Health Education Specialist (CHES) from the National Commission for Health Credentialing.

 I have been a long-standing member of professional writers' organizations, including the Author's Guild, the American Society of Journalists and Authors, and the National Association of Science Writers, and the Health Care Journalists Association.
-I am also a member of the American Public Health Association, and the Society for Public Health Education.
-I serve on the board of Science Writers in New York (SWINY).
+I am also a member of the American Public Health Association and I serve on the board of Science Writers in New York (SWINY).